 On June 24, 2024, Delta Air Lines was voted 2024 Best Airline in North America and Best Airline Staff Service in North America by Skytrax.

-In July 2024, Delta canceled over 7,000 flights following the 2024 CrowdStrike incident, causing significant disruption.
-The incident resembled the 2022 Southwest Airlines scheduling crisis.
+In July 2024, Delta canceled over 7,000 flights due to a disruption following the 2024 CrowdStrike incident, resembling the 2022 Southwest Airlines scheduling crisis.

 Delta Air Lines v.
 CrowdStrike is a legal dispute stemming from a massive global outage on July 19, 2024, caused by a faulty software update from CrowdStrike, which crashed Microsoft Windows systems worldwide and disrupted critical industries, including air travel.
-Delta was the hardest-hit airline, with over 7,000 canceled flights, losses estimated at $550 million, and significant operational setbacks.
-Delta sued CrowdStrike for gross negligence, fraud, and computer trespass.
+Delta was the hardest-hit airline, with over 7,000 canceled flights, losses estimated at $550 million, and significant operational setbacks due to failures in crew-tracking and outdated IT systems.

-On Tuesday, July 23, 2024, United States Secretary of Transportation Pete Buttigieg announced that the Department of Transportation would launch an investigation into the events that prevented Delta Air Lines from swiftly recovering from the disruption, as other airlines had.
-Over the course of the event, over 500,000 passengers were inconvenienced, according to Delta CEO Ed Bastian, and over 3,000 complaints had been lodged with the government according to the Department of Transportation.
+On Tuesday, July 23, 2024, United States Secretary of Transportation, Pete Buttigieg, announced that the Department of Transportation would launch an investigation into the events that prevented Delta Air Lines from swiftly recovering from the CrowdStrike incident.

 As of December 2024, Delta Air Lines employs nearly 103,000 people between its mainline operation and subsidiaries.